 The rear panel has 2 chrome lines for separating the upper and bottom antenna area from the main back cover.

-Overall the device feels good to hold and easy to use; and is also not very bulky or thick.
+Overall the device feels good to hold and easy to use and is also not very bulky or thick.

-On one side there is power button and the volume rocker, while the other side has a Dual sim hybrid tray which can either hold 2 sim cards or 1 sim card and a micro-sd card.
+On one side there is the power button and the volume rocker, while the other side has a Dual sim hybrid tray which can either hold 2 sim cards or 1 sim card and a micro-sd card.

 Display – The 10.OR G comes with a vibrant 5.5 Inch display panel with Full HD resolution.
 There is also 2.5D curved glass coating on top of the display.
-There is also Corning Gorilla Glass 3 protection which prevent any unwanted scratches on the device.
+There is also Corning Gorilla Glass 3 protection which prevents any unwanted scratches on the device.